 Restart your computer.

 Inside the Linux installation, make sure PHP is installed.
 For the detailed installation instructions, refer to Debian GNU/Linux installation notes.
-If you are using Ubuntu, you can run this command in the Terminal to quickly install PHP:sudo apt install php php-mbstring php-dom php-xml php-zip php-curl php-xdebug
+If you are using Ubuntu, you can run this command in the Terminal to quickly install PHP:sudo apt install php php-mbstring php-xml php-zip php-curl php-xdebug

 Configure a WSL-based remote interpreter as described in Configure remote PHP interpreters.
 You can appoint the created interpreter for all common tasks: executing scripts or Composer commands, running PHP Quality tools, and so on.

 Open a project stored in the WSL file system

 In PhpStorm, you can directly open a project stored in the WSL file system and work with it like with any other project.